yarinyc/Distributed-system---OCR/README.txt

      bucket, relieving the manager main thread to attend to some other work.
      We made sure to start up new worker nodes when needed, in order to handle more url tasks.
-     In reality, in order to make the system more robust and scale up to millions of users, we would suggest using multiple manager nodes, using a database instead of handling results/data structures in memory (for example hashmaps in the manager), and perhaps introduce new worker nodes whose mission would be to create the final summary file, instead of the manager as it is in our implementation.
+     In reality, in order to make the system more robust and scale up to millions of users, we would suggest using multiple manager nodes, using a database instead of data structures (like some hashmaps), and perhaps introduce new worker nodes whose mission would be to create the final summary file, instead of the manager as it is in our implementation.

   2) Security: